Pattern-preserving optimal control problems with increasing time horizon: Introduction

 Among the final examples, besides the aforementioned epidemic case, we give particular attention to switched systems, for which original results are obtained regarding the structure of optimal controls over an infinite horizon.

 The paper is organized as follows.
-In Section~\ref{sec:Preliminaries} we review essential results from $\Gamma$-convergence theory and give the definition of pattern-preserving sequences of optimal control problems.
-In Section~\ref{subsec_locSob} we collect some preliminaries concerning local Sobolev spaces and their topologies.
-This functional setting is the natural one for our space of states.
-Although it does not contain particularly original results, we have chosen to retain this section since, to the best of our knowledge, the preliminary material it collects is not presented in an organized manner elsewhere in the literature.
+In Section~\ref{sec:Preliminaries} we give the definition of pattern-preserving sequences of optimal control problems and establish a general theorem relating it with $\Gamma$-convergence theory.
+In Section~\ref{sec:MainResults} we collect, without proofs, the main results of the paper concerning more specific sequences of optimal control problems.
 In Section~\ref{sec:ODEandchar} and~\ref{Sec:Boundedness}, we introduce and study the basic properties of controlled differential equations defining the set of admissible pairs.
 In Section~\ref{sec:ParticularCases}, we study some issues concerning coercivity for two remarkable classes of control systems falling in our theory.
-Section~\ref{Sec:StateConstr} is devoted to study pattern preservation for (possibly state-constrained) optimal control problems with increasing time horizon.
-There, we provide our main $\Gamma$-convergence result.
+Section~\ref{Sec:StateConstr} is devoted to prove the pattern preservation results presented in Section \ref{sec:MainResults}.
 Our results are illustrated in Section~\ref{sec:Examples} through examples drawn from switched systems and epidemic control.
+In Appendix~\ref{subsec_locSob} we collect some preliminaries concerning local Sobolev spaces and their topologies.
+This functional setting is the natural one for our space of states.
+Although it does not contain particularly original results, we have chosen to retain this section since, to the best of our knowledge, the preliminary material it collects is not presented in an organized manner elsewhere in the literature. \